cfengine/documentation/welcome.markdown

 CFEngine is a configuration management system that provides a framework for automated management of IT infrastructure throughout its life cycle.

 CFEngine is decentralized and highly scalable.
-It is powered by autonomous agents that can continuously monitor, self-repair, and update an entire IT system every five minutes, with negligible impact on system resources or performance.
+It is powered by autonomous agents that can continuously monitor, self-repair, and update or restore an entire IT system every five minutes, with negligible impact on system resources or performance.

 CFEngine:

-* Defines the configuration of an entire IT system that consists of interconnected:
+* Defines the configuration of an entire IT system consisting of interconnected:
 	* Devices
 	* Users
 	* Applications